VorTECHsa/adt-technical-challenge/readme.md

 - How would you introduce testing?
 - How would you introduce state management?
 - What improvements would you make to ensure the app is maintainable and scalable?
-- What anti pattern or code smells did you found?
+- What anti pattern or code smells did you find?
 - Imagine that you’re responsible for this application going forward—how would you approach making it better?

 We expect your review to include comments and notes that clearly explain why a particular issue is being highlighted.
 Wherever possible, include suggestions on how to address or improve the identified issues.
 This helps us understand your reasoning and thought process.
 When you finish with this part, please send those notes to us, so we can continue the process.

 ### 2. Feature request

-This will be part of the paired programming session.
+This will be part of the next session: pair programming.
 During the session, we’ll introduce a couple of new feature requests.
 You’ll then brainstorm how to tackle the problem and write some code to implement it.

 Please ensure you can run the app and are prepared to apply changes during the session.
 Double-check that your environment is set up correctly and that the app runs as expected to avoid any delays.
-If you have any question do not hesitate to asks.
+If you have any question do not hesitate to ask.

 ## Development setup